Browse Submitted Names

 Indonesian and Bengali form of Faysal.

-Faisol m Indonesian, Thai (Muslim)
+Faisol m Indonesian, Malay, Thai (Muslim)

-Indonesian and Thai form of Faysal.
+Indonesian, Malay and Thai variant of Faysal.

 Faithanne f English